WHAT DO I BRING?

 No matter your skill level we encourage everyone to bring a musical instrument of some sort.
 Shakespeare’s plays are full of music, sound, and fury – and the ASC’s trademark is to highlight all of it, both during, before and at the end of the plays.

 I loved having a common passion with everyone.
 We’re all nerds and it’s fun!
 Most of the workshops were incredibly interesting and I learned so much about acting and Shakespeare, most of which I’ll use in performances this year!
 10/10 I’m planning on coming back next year, unless some huge tragic accident accident happens, like I get mauled by a bear. – 2016 Camper

 Checklist for Everyone

-- Decide whether you’d like to turn your time at camp into transferable college credit from Mary Baldwin University.
+- Decide whether you’d like to get a head start on your degree by earning college credit from Mary Baldwin University during camp.

 - Decide whether you’d like to participate in the Extended Experience Week (XXW).

 - Read all the plays in your session.
 We have provided links to full copies of every play being produced at the 2018 ASC Theatre Camp – so you have no excuses.

 - After you have read all of the plays in your session, complete and submit the Audition Form for your session.